sindresorhus/eslint-plugin-unicorn/docs/rules/expiring-todo-comments.md

 Type: `Array<string | RegExp>`\
 Default: `[]`

 Ignore TODOs matching any of the given regex patterns.
-When a string is given, it's interpreted as a regular expressions inside a string.
-Needed for ESLint config in JSON.

 This option is only useful if you have `allowWarningComments` set to `false`.

-If you want this rule to **completely ignore** comments containing references to GitHub issues, you can do so by ignoring `"#\\d+"`:
+When a string is given, it will be interpreted as a regular expression inside of a string (as strings are required for ESLint config in JSON).

-Don't forget that you must escape special characters in regex.
-If you want to ignore numbers with `\d` for example.
-To match `#\d`, use `/#\d/` or `"#\\d"`.
+Don't forget that you must escape special characters in string regexes.
+If you want to ignore numbers with `\d` for example, to match `#\d`, you must use `/#\d/` or `"#\\d"`.

+As an example of this option, if you want this rule to **completely ignore** comments containing references to GitHub issues, you can do so by ignoring `"#\\d+"`:

 ```js
 "unicorn/expiring-todo-comments": [